elightup/elu-hide-admin-menu/readme.txt

 - Ability to export and import settings.
 - Works in Multisite mode.
 Setup for whole network only ONCE.
 You don't need to go to each blog admin page to setup the plugin anymore.

+### User roles / capabilities

+Please note that the plugin does **not** alter or create user roles or capabilities.
+It simply uses the user roles as conditions to hide the admin menu / admin bar items.

+It's recommended to use a role management plugin (like [Members](https://wordpress.org/plugins/members/)) to create roles and then use this plugin to control the menu visibility.

+**Warning:** Be careful if you hide menus from **administrators**.
+You'll loose access to these menus.
+If you want to block access to certain menu items for other administrators, please create another role and move those users to that role.
+Then use the plugin to hide menus from them.

 ### Bug reports

 If you find any problems using the plugin, please [open a new issue on Github](https://github.com/elightup/elu-hide-admin-menu).